TCUK offers pastoral and practical support to those of all faiths and none, who are engaged in the performing arts.

 Revd Simon Grigg

-Revd Lindsay Meader (Senior Chaplain and Secretary)
+Revd Lindsay Meader (ex officio - Senior Chaplain and Secretary)